Aakritijain30/nayepankhNGO/README.md

 > *"Giving Wings to Those Who Dare to Rise"*

-A fully responsive, multi-section static website built for **NayePankh Foundation** — one of India's largest youth-led NGOs based in Kanpur, Uttar Pradesh.
+A fully responsive, multi-section static website built for **NayePankh Foundation**.
+It is a web platform built to amplify social impact, streamline volunteer onboarding, and facilitate secure donations.
+This website serves as the digital home for our NGO.
+It bridges the gap between our on-ground social initiatives and global supporters.
+The platform focuses on operational transparency, community engagement, and resource mobilization.

 ---